phiguimaraes/phiguimaraes/README.md

 - Hi, I’m @phiguimaraes :)
 - I’m an IT student at Universidade Estadual de Santa Catarina (UDESC)
 - Python enthusiast
-- I’m currently learning Golang
+- I’m currently learning front-end
 - You can reach me in my Linkedin or my e-mail:
     * https://www.linkedin.com/in/phillieguimarães/
     * phillieguimaraes@gmail.com